-Management will not accept and use the Safe Harbor method of income verification from another federal meanstested program to verify an applicant's household's gross annual income, assets or expenses (if applicable).
-Management will conduct traditional third-party verification of household income, and expenses (if applicable) based on the HUD approved hierarchy verification method.
+Management may accept and use the Safe Harbor method of income verification from another federal means-tested program to verify an applicant's household's gross annual income, assets or expenses (if applicable).
+Management may conduct traditional third-party verification of household income, assets and expenses (if applicable) based on the HUD approved hierarchy verification method.